Reduced engine power, can have many different names; depending on the year, make and model of your vehicle.

 - Throttle position (TPS) sensor is faulty

 - Mass airflow (MAF) sensor is faulty

 - Bad ground

-Just remember the basics.
+So, just remember the basics.
 Is a wire loose?
 Did a vacuum line fall off ?
-Do not look for a complicated solution to a simple problem.
-It is common to have a problem in one area that impacts three or four others.
+Do not look for, a complicated solution, to a simple problem.
+Finally, it is common to have a problem in one area, that impacts three or four others.